fermads/devservr/readme.md

 5. Open http://localhost/ on your browser
 6. Edit a file, save, and watch it reload automatically

 It'll work with all files on the base folder.
-If you have a <script src="myscript.js"> file inside your index.html and myscript.js changes, then index.html will also reload.
+If there is a `<script src="myscript.js">` inside your index.html and myscript.js changes, then index.html will also reload.

 ## Mime types